rafaelpernil2/StatefulPromises/README.md

 #### thisArg

-Specifies the context of the function
+Specifies the context of the function.
+See [this](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/this) documentation by MDN

 Example:
 ```typescript